WA’s respiratory institute welcomes ban on engineered stone - Institute for Respiratory Health

 Engineered stone, widely used for kitchen benchtops, has been linked to a surge in lung diseases among Australian workers.
 While the ban is a significant milestone, transitional arrangements will allow certain engineered stone work to continue in some states and territories until 31 December 2024.

-Melita Markey, Director of the Institute for Respiratory Health, said the ban was a vital step forward in protecting the lung health of Australian workers.
+Melita Markey, Board Member of the Institute for Respiratory Health, said the ban was a vital step forward in protecting the lung health of Australian workers.

 “Recent research indicates that one in four stonemasons will develop silicosis, a potentially fatal yet entirely preventable disease linked to silica dust exposure,” Ms Markey said.